G.I. Joe

 G.I.
 Joe is an American media franchise and a line of action figures owned and produced by the toy company Hasbro.
 The initial product offering represented four of the branches of the U.S. armed forces with the Action Soldier (U.S. Army), Action Sailor (U.S. Navy), Action Pilot (U.S. Air Force), Action Marine (U.S. Marine Corps), Action lifeline (U.S. Coast Guard) and later on, the Action Nurse.
-The name is derived from the usage of "G.I.
-Joe" for the generic U.S. soldier, itself derived from the more general term "G.I.".
+"G.I.
+Joe" is a nickname for a U.S. soldier, itself derived from the more general term "G.I.".
 The development of G.I.
 Joe led to the coining of the term "action figure".
 G.I.
 Joe's appeal to children has made it an American icon among toys.

 The G.I.
 Joe trademark has been used by Hasbro for several different toy lines, although only two have been successful.
 The original 12 in line introduced on February 1, 1964, centered on realistic action figures.
-In the United Kingdom, this line was licensed to Palitoy and known as Action Man.
+In the United Kingdom, this line was licensed to Palitoy and known as Action Force.
 In 1982 the line was relaunched in a 3.75 in scale complete with vehicles, playsets, and a complex background story involving an ongoing struggle between the G.I.
 Joe Team and the evil Cobra organization which seeks to take over the Free World through terrorism.
 As the American line evolved into the Real American Hero series, Action Man also changed, by using the same molds and being renamed as Action Force.
 Although the members of the G.I.
 Joe team are not superheroes, they all had expertise in areas such as martial arts, weapons, and explosives.

 G.I.
 Joe was inducted into the National Toy Hall of Fame at The Strong in Rochester, New York, in 2004 and into the Pop Culture Hall of Fame in 2017.

 Each year, G.I.
 Joe Day is celebrated on February 1 to mark the start of the brand.
 The line made its first public appearance at the New York Toy Fair on February 9, 1964, one week after being launched.